 No, a certificate of deposit (CD) is not the same thing as a savings account.
 Money placed in a CD is not easily accessible like a savings account; you agree not to touch it for a period of time, usually from six months to a few years.

 Is a certificate of deposit better than a savings account?

 That depends on your unique financial needs.
-If you have money you don’t need to access anytime soon and want to earn a higher rate of interest on it, then a CD is likely a better fit.
+If you have money you don’t need to access anytime soon and can find a higher interest rate vs. a savings account, then a CD is likely a better fit.
 If, however, you need to be able to access your money and make withdrawals, a savings account will probably better suit you.

 Does a certificate of deposit give you better interest than a savings account?

-In general, a CD provides a better interest rate than a savings account.
+In general, a CD can provide a better interest rate than a savings account, but it pays to research exactly what is being offered.
 That being said, it’s worth comparing the difference in those interest rates before making a decision.
 It’s possible that a CD’s interest rate might not be high enough to outweigh the downside of not being able to access your funds the way you can with a savings account.

 Photo credit: iStock/Moyo Studio